ngonhan2k5/devops-practice/replicaSet/README.md

 * Check replacation status with ```rs.status();``` \
 DONE!!!
 Now you can switch off any 1 node without affect client usage
-#### d, Add node rs4 to replicaSet: we can only add node from a primary node
+#### d, Extra: Add node rs4 to replicaSet: we can only add node from a primary node
 ##### d1- Connect to primary node:
 * Connect to anynode use
 ```docker run -it --network replicaset_default --rm mongo mongo --host rs1```